craftercms/docs/source/new-ia/by-role/developer/common/aws/upload-transcode-video.rst

 |

+Please see :ref:`newIa-managing-secrets` for more information on how to manage/encode your AWS credentials.

 -------------------------------------------------------------------------------------------------------
 Step 2: Add the control and data source for uploading video to AWS for transcoding, to the content type
 -------------------------------------------------------------------------------------------------------